 Acid Reflux In Babies – Purging of Stomach Contents

-Since the stomach acid comes up through the esophagus and throat with acid reflux, it can cause permanent damage to the esophagus and throat if not left treated.
-Additionally, the stomach acid is designed to form part of your baby’s immune system in their gut.
-But when babies routinely spit it up, the stomach immune defenses are weakened making the baby more susceptible to stomach illnesses or virus.
-In most instances, infants and babies with severe cases of acid reflux are treated with drugs like Prevacid or Zantac.
-Rare cases require surgical intervention.
+Since stomach acid moves up through the esophagus and throat during acid reflux, it can cause permanent damage if left untreated.
+Additionally, the stomach acid plays an important role in your baby’s immune system within the gut.
+When babies frequently spit it up, their immune defenses are weakened, making them more vulnerable to stomach illnesses or viruses.
+In many cases, severe acid reflux in infants is treated with medications like Prevacid or Zantac, although rare cases may require surgical intervention.

-• Frequent/recurring vomiting
+• Frequent or recurring vomiting

 • Frequent cough

-• Chokes or gags easily with feeding
+• Choking or gagging easily during feeding

-• Crying when feeding
+• Crying during feedings

 • Colic